One of the biggest challenges for associations running benchmarks is members’ concerns and participation...

 When it comes to drafting a benchmark model, there are many routes you can take.
 So, once you know what to benchmark, the next step is to know how to benchmark it accurately.
 After all the results matter to your members which is why it needs to be done right.

 Use words and images to form a model that everyone can understand.
-While we’ve mentioned stickies since they are help visualize the structure of the model, there is such a thing as using too many of them which complicate matters.
-Minor details can be added later to the final benchmark colorNormalprint.
+While we’ve mentioned stickies since they are help visualise the structure of the model, there is such a thing as using too many of them which complicate matters.
+Minor details can be added later to the final benchmark.

 Every stickie should be easy to understand and represent an aspect or element of the benchmark.
 Like salary, rent, membership costs, cost of acquisition, etc. Think of it as telling a story by means of stickies.

-Once there is a clear idea of how the model works, a final colorNormalprint can be drawn from it.
+Once there is a clear idea of how the model works, a final benchmarking survey can be drawn from it.
 The minor details can be added, and the benchmarking model is ready!

 Structuring a benchmark as we’ve examined above takes more than just knowing what data points to run and compare.
 It also includes communicating with members and adding value.
 The more value that’s added to a well-structured benchmark the more effective it becomes.
 Informational benchmarks which help businesses grow should be the goal for every association.